-Marzipan originally comes from the Orient and is an aromatic almond confection that’s very popular in Europe, the Middle East and Latin America.
+Soft, pliable and fun to play with, marzipan originally comes from the Orient.
+This aromatic almond confection is, in fact, very popular in Europe, the Middle East and Latin America.
 Arab traders brought it to Europe via Spain.
 For a long time, marzipan was reserved for kings and nobles because the ingredients were very expensive.
 In the Middle Ages, pharmacies sold the sweet treat as medicine for various ailments including healing a broken heart.
-Then, in the 21st century, keto marzipan emerged, so diabetics and people with a keto or low-carb lifestyle can also enjoy the “sweet medicine.”
+Then, in the 21st century, Keto Marzipan emerged, so diabetics and people with a keto or low-carb lifestyle can also enjoy the “sweet medicine.”

-You might also like Vegan Chocolate Cake with chocolate-avocado frosting.
+You might also like Vegan Chocolate Fudge Cake with chocolate-avocado frosting.

 If you’re confused about the two, you aren’t alone.
 Firstly, you make marzipan with finely ground almond flour, so it’s really soft and pliable.
 By contrast, you make almond paste with whole almonds.
 In other words, with almond meal which includes the skin, so it has a coarser texture.

 Secondly, marzipan is sweeter than almond paste since it’s usually eaten as is or dyed to coat desserts.
 For example, the green marzipan fondant that covers a Swedish Princess Cake.
 Almond paste, on the other hand, is less sweet and not intended to be eaten as is.
 Instead, it’s used in fillings such as frangipane, a creamy almond filling added to desserts and pastries.